mike-lischke/antlr4-graps/README.md

 However, in any case, you need the VC++ runtime installed.
 Either from your Visual Studio installation (if you have one) or by [downloading it from Microsoft](https://www.microsoft.com/en-us/download/details.aspx?id=48145).
 The prebuilt binary was compiled with VS 2015 and uses the 64bit arch.
 Consider that when downloading the VC++ runtime.

-Note for Windows: it appears that node-gyp has trouble to compile the node module for 32bit.
-The node module produced by it makes node crash.
-I don't believe it's something I did wrong, since the 64bit version works well.

 ## Usage

 Here's a node session to demonstrate the use of the module: